alpaka-group/llama/docs/pages/mappings.rst

 .. code-block:: C++

-    llama::mapping::Split<ArrayDomain, RecordDim,
+    llama::mapping::Split<ArrayDims, RecordDim,
         llama::RecordCoord<1>, llama::mapping::SoA, llama::mapping::PackedAoS>
-            mapping{arrayDomainSize}; // maps the subtree at index 1 as SoA, the rest as packed AoS
+            mapping{arrayDimsSize}; // maps the subtree at index 1 as SoA, the rest as packed AoS

 Split mappings can be nested to map a record dimension into even fancier combinations.